cjerdonek/open-rcv/README.md

 is hosted on [GitHub][openrcv-github].
 It is licensed under a permissive open source license.
 See the [License](#license) section for license details.

-**Note (as of November 2014): This project is not yet usable, but we are actively working on it.**
+**Note (as of December 2014): This project is not yet usable, but we are actively working on it.**